-Mr. Stratoe Koutsouridis, aged 54 joined Wynn Macau in 2017 as Vice President - Casino Operations.
+Mr. Stratoe Koutsouridis, aged 56, is the Wynn Macau Senior Vice President - Casino Operations, a position he has held since September 2018.
+Mr. Koutsouridis joined Wynn Macau in 2017 as Vice President - Casino Operations.
 He leads and oversees mass and Wynn Club Gaming operations, slot operations, casino administration, staffing, training, budgeting and business operations for Wynn Macau.
 Mr. Koutsouridis is a career gaming professional who has worked in casinos for more than 30 years across multiple jurisdictions in Australia, Greece, Saipan and Macau, where he has worked and resided since 2005.
 Prior to this position, Mr. Koutsouridis held the position of Vice President of Operations, where he managed multiple business units and departments, at Venetian Macau.